Joachimmorken/Matchi-availability-bot/README.md

 ## Pre-requisites

-- Python 3.x
+- Windows 10/11 or macOS
-- Poetry (for dependency management)
+- No global Python required if you use `uv` (recommended)

 ## Installation